43M Zrínyi: Service

 The 43M Zrínyis were sent to the 1st, 2nd and 3rd assault battalions, and mainly fought in Galicia in the summer of 1944 against the massive Soviet offensive.
+They also fought in the defence of Hungary from late 1944 to early 1945.

 Several Zrínyi IIs were captured by the USSR during the Soviet occupation of Hungary, one was also captured by Romania during October 1944, but it was later confiscated by the Red Army.

-There is only one surviving Zrínyi II in the Kubinka tank museum near Moscow.
+There is only one surviving Zrínyi II in the Kubinka Tank Museum near Moscow.